 3. The documentation should include the diagnosis or diagnoses, and a description and/or report of any assessments or tests run to reach the diagnosis.
 If psycho-educational testing was conducted, the full report should be submitted.

 4. From the professional opinion of the medical provider, the documentation should describe in detail the functional impact of the condition, including but not limited to how the condition impacts the student’s ability to live (breathe, eat, sleep, ambulate), learn, and function.

-5. The documentation should be reasonably recent (within the last three years) or if the condition was diagnosed many years ago, the medical or other personnel providing the documentation should be someone who has some history of working with the student in dealing with the condition in an on-going fashion.
+5. The documentation should be reasonably recent, or, if the condition was diagnosed many years ago, the medical or other personnel providing the documentation should be someone who has some history of working with the student in dealing with the condition in an on-going fashion.
 If a student has neither recent documentation nor a provider who has worked with them on an ongoing basis for a condition diagnosed long ago, new testing or documentation may be required before moving forward with the accommodation request.

 6. The documentation can (but does not have to) include recommendations from the health care professional.
 The student should be aware that recommendations given by a health care professional are not a guarantee that the recommendation will be followed.
 Any recommendations made must be determined to be reasonable before they will be followed.

 7. Documentation should be provided in a timely manner to allow for review, follow up and questions related to the documentation (ideally, at least 1 business day before the student’s initial meeting with the Assistant Director).

 8. If a student used accommodations in high school or at another college, the student may submit verification of these accommodations as supporting documents.
 Generally, high school 504 plans and accommodations provided at other colleges are not considered sufficient documentation on their own, but all relevant information will be considered.